iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 <img src="1_star_reviews_wordcloud.png" alt="au.com.vodafone.dreamlabapp 1 reviews"/>
 </p>

+> Great idea, app badly done.
+We do free work for the company, but the app isn't FOSS.
+There is no option to disable dreamlab, sometimes I just want to charge my phone and not run the app.
+It frequently gets stuck on 1 job and doesn't do anything all night.
+Finally it needs a way to disable Amber alerts so I can sleep and run dreamlab without being awoken by gov.<br> :date: __2021-03-21 04:16:27__

 > Used it for a few years.
 Was a good app.
 Then for 2 months in a row it claimed I'd used all my data allocation on the first day.
 Uninstalled and reinstalled and was considered a new user.<br> :date: __2021-03-05 12:20:49__

 > Stop and start, changes what youve sekected rubbish<br> :date: __2021-02-26 01:19:42__